Counting Subgraphs in Somewhere Dense Graphs: Introduction

-For (I.2) we construct, for each $k$, a (finite) sequence of coloured graphs $G_1, G_2,\dots$ satisfying the following two conditions: the system of linear equations given by (the coloured version of)~\eqref{eq:intro_hombasis_tensor} has a unique solution, and the coloured tensor product between each $G_i$ and any coloured graph in $\all^r$ is in $\mathcal{G}$.
+For (I.2) we construct, for each $k$, a finite sequence of coloured graphs $G_1, G_2,\dots$ satisfying the following two conditions: the system of linear equations given by (the coloured version of)~\eqref{eq:intro_hombasis_tensor} has a unique solution, and the coloured tensor product between each $G_i$ and any coloured graph in $\all^r$ is in $\mathcal{G}$.
 Concretely, we choose as $G_i$ the so-called \emph{fractured graphs} of the $r$-subdivisions of the expanders in $\mathcal{E}$.
 Fractured graphs are obtained by a splitting operation on a graph and come with a natural vertex colouring.
-They have been introduced in recent work on classifying subgraph counting problems~\cite{RothSW21Icalp} and we provide a detailed introduction in Section~\ref{sec:prelims_fractures}.
+They have been introduced in recent work on classifying subgraph counting problems~\cite{PeyerimhoffRSSVW22} and we describe them in Section~\ref{sec:prelims_fractures}.